ietf-wg-asdf/SDF/sdf.md

   displays.

 Quality:
 : a metadata item in a definition or declaration which says something about that definition or declaration.
-A quality is represented in SDF as a member in a JSON object that serves as a definition or declaration
+A quality is represented in SDF as an entry in a JSON map (object) that serves as a definition or declaration.

+Entry:
+: A key-value pair in a map.
+(In JSON maps, sometimes also called "member".)

+Block:
+: One or more entries in a JSON map that is part of an SDF specification; these entries together serve a specific function.

+Group:
+: An entry in the main SDF map and in certain nested definitions that either has a class name keyword as its key and a map of definition entries or a parameter name keyword as its key and an array of SDF pointers as a value.

+Class Name Keyword:
+: One of sdfThing, sdfProduct, sdfObject, sdfProperty, sdfAction, sdfEvent, or sdfData; the Classes for these type keywords are capitalized and prefixed with `sdf`.

+Class:
+: Abstract term for the information that is contained in  groups identified by a Class Name Keyword.

+Property:
+: An affordance that can potentially be used to read, write, and/or observe state on an Object.
+(Note that Entries are often called properties in other environments; in this document, the term Property is specifically reserved for affordances, even if the map key "properties" might be imported from a data definition language with the other semantics.)

+Action:
+: An affordance that can potentially be used to perform a named operation on an Object.

+Event:
+: An affordance that can potentially be used to obtain information about what happened to an Object.

+Object:
+: A grouping of Property, Action, and Event definitions; the main "atom" of reusable semantics for model construction.
+(Note that JSON maps are often called JSON objects due to JSON's JavaScript heritage; properties in other environments; in this document, the term Object is specifically reserved for the above grouping, even if the type name "object" might be imported from a data definition language with the other semantics.)

+Parameter name keyword:
+: One of sdfInputData, sdfOutputData, sdfRequiredInputData, or sdfRequired.

+Element:
+: A part or an aspect of something abstract; used here in its usual English definition.
+  (Occasionally, also used specifically for the elements of JSON arrays.)

 Definition:
-: Creates a new semantic term for use in SDF models and associates it with a set of qualities
+: Creates a new semantic term for use in SDF models and associates it with a set of qualities.
+A definition is represented as an entry in a JSON object that serves as a group.

 Declaration:
 : A reference to and a use of a definition within an enclosing definition, intended to create component instances within that enclosing definition.
+Every declaration can also be used as a definition for reference in a different place.

 <!-- XXX -->

 Conventions: